bbyars/mountebank/README.md

 advertising page, those tests will fail.
 I suggest that, under such circumstances, you talk to your ISP and let them know that their policies are causing mountebank tests to fail.

-I have not fully eradicated some flaky tests.
-In particular, a test called 'tcp imposter POST /imposters with injections should allow asynchronous injection' seems to wag its ugly finger at some fine folk, and do so on every build, yet it not only "works on my machine," it works in CI on four different operating systems.
-I may end up rewriting the test to make it pass, but I'd like to let it simmer for a bit to see if I can understand the cause of the environmental differences.

 ## Contributing

 Contributions are welcome!